Saul Williams: Personal life

 Williams is a vegan.
 He is a vocal critic of the War on Terrorism and the wars in Iraq and Afghanistan.
 Among his better-known works are the anti-war anthems "Not in My Name" and "Act III Scene 2 (Shakespeare)".
 In 2011, he added his name to Occupy Musicians, supporting the worldwide Occupy movement against income inequality.
 He identifies as queer.

-Williams and Marcia Jones, a visual artist and art professor, began their relationship in 1995 as collaborative artists on the Brooklyn performance art and spoken word poetry circuit.
-Their daughter, Saturn, was born in 1996.
+Williams and Marcia Jones, a visual artist and art professor, began a relationship in 1995 as collaborative artists on the Brooklyn performance art and spoken word poetry circuit.
 A collection of poems by Williams entitled S/HE is a series of reflections on the demise of his relationship with Jones.
 Jones created the cover artwork for The Seventh Octave, images throughout S/HE in response to Williams, and set-designed his 2001 album Amethyst Rock Star.

-Saturn performed with her father on his 2008 concert tour.
-Williams also has a son named Xuly with renowned choreographer Fatima Robinson.
+Williams has a son with choreographer Fatima Robinson.

 On February 29, 2008 (his 36th birthday), Williams married actress Persia White after a five-year relationship.
 They met when he made a guest appearance on the series Girlfriends.
 On January 17, 2009, White announced via her Myspace blog that she and Williams were no longer together.

-He is now married to actress Anisia Uzeyman.
+He is married to actress Anisia Uzeyman.
 He lived in Paris for four years but now resides in Los Angeles.